-Available in three different colours, the ErgoTune Supreme V3 might look like any other office chair on the market, but the staggering number of adjustable points on it makes it a great seat for almost anyone.
+Available in three different colors, the ErgoTune Supreme V3 might look like any other mesh office chair on the market, but the staggering number of adjustable points on it makes it a great seat for almost anyone.
 It’s not just the adjustability factor that makes it so darn good, it’s a seriously quality product with great construction, easy assembly (but make sure you have a lending hand) and a lot of comfort.

 This chair has come about because of ErgoTune’s relationship with its fan base, who have provided a lot of feedback to make the Supreme V3 what it is today.
 There’s things like three-axis adjustable neck rest, a wide and adjustable lumbar support, pivoting armrests and pneumatic bases available for different heights… because not everyone is made equal.